-The Department of Health Kwa Zulu Natal enters into contracts with Contractors to Install Generators at KZN Health Institutions.
-This document describes the requirements of compliance to which the Principal Contractor/Contractor is to adhere in relation to the scope of works.
+The Department of Health Kwa Zulu Natal enters into contracts with Contractors for Harry Gwala Nursing Campus perimeter fence replacement.
+This document describes the requirements of compliance to which the Principal Contractor is to adhere in relation to the scope of works.
 This document defines the minimum management requirement that is to be implemented by the Principal Contractor for the management of Health and Safety on the Health care facility.